Yaya (military)

-Yaya or Piyade were infantry military units of the Ottoman Empire and some other medieval Anatolian beyliks.
-Many of them were of Christian origin.
+Yaya or Piyade, lasted approximately from 1325 to 1582, were institutions of infantry of military units of the Ottoman Empire, and some other medieval Anatolian beyliks.
+Many of them were Christian origin.

 Name

 Yaya means "pedestrian" in Ottoman Turkish.
 It is of Turkic origin word.
 An alternative name, piyade, is derived from a Persian word with the same meaning.
 This latter name was also used in the series of dynasties that ruled the neighboring Persian state.

 Background

 The early Ottoman military forces consisted of irregular nomadic cavalry and volunteer light infantry.
 These units were efficient against local Byzantine feudal lords but were unable to capture fortified castles by direct assault.
 This was the reason for Alaeddin Pasha including the establishment of this unit in his proposal for reorganization the military of the Ottoman Empire made in the mid 1320s.
 His brother, sultan Orhan, accepted his proposal and established yaya.